Hazard and the 10 worst Real Madrid transfers of all time

 Likened to his idol Radamel Falcao, Jovic has so far failed to come close to the Colombian’s impact on La Liga.
-Now, after 18 months at the club and just two league goals, he finds himself back on loan in Frankfurt in hope of rediscovering the form that earned him the move in the first place.
+He has not scored for Madrid since the 2019-20 season and was even loaned back to Frankfurt for the second half of the 2020-21 campaign.

 Walter Samuel – €25m from Roma, 2004